deadlydog/AzureDevOps.WindowsScheduledTasks/ReadMe.md

 ### Additional ideas to implement

-- Allow task to be deleted immediately after installing it and running it.
+- Add option to specify if "Can't find task with the given path and name" should be treated as a warning or an error.
 - Add option to allow using SSL.
 - Add Start and Stop tasks for running and stopping existing Scheduled Tasks.